TAP-GGC/SliceIT/README.md

 ## :open_hands: Outreach

 1. <b>TAP Expo</b>, Fall, 2022, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
+2. <b>GCPS Career Event</b>, October 2022, Discovery High School: to promote the IT field to non-IT students.
-2. <b>Class Workshops</b>, October 2022, Georgia Gwinnett College: to promote the IT field to non-IT students.
+3. <b>Class Workshops</b>, October 2022, Georgia Gwinnett College: to promote the IT field to non-IT students.
+4. <b>Code Ninjas Demo</b>, November 2022, Code Ninjas Snellville: to promote the IT field to young students.

 ## :mag_right: Similar Projects
 If you're interested in more workshops that utilize Unity, check out [Little Smash Guys](https://github.com/TAP-GGC/Little-Smash-Guys)!